Air popped popcorn as part of a no-fat diet

 Popcorn is a great snack to kick start a healthy eating plan, as it is high in complex carbohydrates and fiber.
 One cup of popped corn, cooked in an air popper contains 30 calories and practically no fat.
 A cup of oil popped popcorn, topped with a tablespoon of butter and a dash of salt has approximately 155 calories, 14 grams of fat and 200 milligrams of sodium.
 Microwave popcorn products are often packed in saturated coconut or palm oil, and some come with additional butter.
 There are even "light" microwave versions that derive 45 percent of their calories from fat.
 If you're keen on avoiding fat, your best bet is to air pop your own kernels without adding any butter or oil, then season to taste with garlic or onion powder, chili powder, nutritional yeast flakes, or a small amount of grated cheese.

 The no- to extremely low-fat diet craze that was popular in the 1980s and 1990s has fallen somewhat out of favor, mainly because it has not been an effective method for people who are trying to lose or maintain their weight.
-In fact, a 2008 study comparing different types of diets found that low-fat diets (compared to low-carbohydrate and Mediterranean diets) were less effective in helping overweight people lose weight and reduce cholesterol.
+In fact, research has found that low-fat diets (compared to low-carbohydrate and Mediterranean diets) were less effective in helping overweight people lose weight and reduce cholesterol.

 While severely limiting your fat intake may seem logical if you're interested in losing body fat or building muscle, an "I don't want any fat kick" is actually unhealthy.
 Eating some fat is essential to health because fats act as a carrier for fat-soluble vitamins, cushion vital organs, and make up a key part of every cell membrane.
 A deficiency will develop if the body is deprived of fat.
 The most notable symptom is severely dry skin.